Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 Something quite sad about how dead all of this is.

-Is it yeah, is it really?
+Yeah, is it really?

 Yeah, snap.

-Like, I don't know, Matthew.
+I don't know, Matthew.

-Yeah, so sorry, bro.
+Yeah, sorry, bro.

 Absolutely.

-Uh and then here's one from Poppy Coburn, which is uh written in the telegraph, there was an eerie quiet about the convention centre beyond what is normally expected of a party shunted in opposition.
+There was an eerie quiet about the convention centre beyond what is normally expected of a party shunted in opposition.

-A staff have confessed that there were 900 fewer members than the year prior attending the conference.
+A staffer confessed that there were 900 fewer members than the year prior attending the conference when the thrill of a leadership competition helped draw a crowd.

-Now shadow cabinet ministers preached the gospel of fiscal responsibility to rooms of plastic falling chairs.
+Now, shadow cabinet ministers preached the gospel of fiscal responsibility to rooms of plastic falling chairs.

-Apparently they've all gone to reform.
+Apparently, they've all gone to reform.

-Part of Nigel's harem now.
+Part of Niger's harem now.

 Yeah, sorry, yeah.